Sahil3458Q/unit-_converter/README.md

 ### 🔧 What it does:
 - Convert Kilometers to Miles
 - Convert Celsius to Fahrenheit
-- Convert Grams to Kilograms
+- Convert kilometer to lb

 ### 💡 Technologies:
 - C Language